TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 **View Calculator Equipment Details**

+- The calculator details page shows the users all of the specific equipment details related to the instance within their calculator
+- Although on large screen all of this information is available in the calculator, a picture of the tool provides benefit to the user
+- The calculator details page becomes more useful to the user on smaller screens: the smaller the screen used, the less information displayed in the calculator to improve responsive design

 Clicking the View Calculator Details button ![View Calculator Equipment Details Button](static/readme_images/view-calculator-details-button.jpg) brings you to the following page:

 ![View Calculator Equipment Details Page](static/readme_images/view-calculator-details.jpg)

 **Add Calculator Equipment**

+- Users are able to add equipment to their calculator by completing a single form
+- A dropdown menu is available giving the user an option to select from all of the equipment added by the site admin
+- Validation has been added to the form, including "Exposure Duration Hours" to be equal to or less than 23 and "Exposure Duration Minutes" to be equal to or less than 59 (calculations are completed on a single days tasks: <24 Hours)

 Clicking the Add Calculator Equipment button ![Add Calculator Equipment Button](static/readme_images/add-equipment-button.jpg) brings you to the following page: